umrover/mrover-ros/src/esw/odrive/README.md

 The ODrive IDs of each ODrive can be found using odrivetool.
 Follow the steps [here](#getting-the-id).
 This must be consistent with which ODrive is connected to which wheel pairs electrically.

-#### Multiplier - odrive/multiplier/
+#### Ratio - odrive/ratio/

-You may choose to configure the multiplier for the commands and data of the ODrives.
+You may choose to configure the ratios of the wheels for the ODrives.
-The incoming velocity commands are between 0 and 1, and the multiplier turns it into turns per second, which is what the ODrive library accepts.
-The vel estimates from the ODrive library are returned in turns per second, and the multiplier turns it into meters per second, which is what the GUI expects.
-The magnitudes for the left and right multipliers are the same, but the sign may differ.
+By changing the ratios, this will affect the magnitude of what the raw speed [0, 1] means from incoming VelCmdData messages and also affect the data received.
+This is desired because the ODrives keep track of everything in terms of turns.
+The way to change the ratio config is the following: If one turn is equal to 40 meters for the right wheel, then the meters_to_turns_ratio_right variable should be set to 40.
-The velocity estimate multiplier must be consistent with the actual conversion of turns per second to meters per second.
+The ratios must be consistent with the actual conversions between incoming commands, turns, and meters.

 ---